dirceuresende/dirceuresende/README.md

 I worked as a DBA for a global technology company, providing DBA Outsourcing services for one of the world's largest mining companies.
 I also worked as a BI and DBA analyst at Espírito Santo's largest finance company, as a BI analyst at a multinational company in the Energy sector, as well as a Senior Consultant at PowerTuning – Data Consultancy.

-I currently live in Barbados, in the Caribbean region, and work at the Caribbean Development Bank as a Data Specialist.
+I currently live in Brazil and work at the Microsoft as a Senior Program Manager.

 <p align="right">(<a href="#top">back to top</a>)</p>
 <br/><br/>